drvinceknight/pfm/docs/_labsheets/09-differential-equations.md

    3. \\(\frac{d^2y}{dx^2}-y=\sin(5x)\\)
    4. \\(\frac{d^2y}{dx^2}+2\frac{dy}{dx}+2x=\cosh(x)\\)

-6. **TICKABLE** For each of the differential equations from question 5, obtain particular solutions with the corresponding conditions **and plot** the solutions.
+6. For each of the differential equations from question 5, obtain particular solutions with the corresponding conditions **and plot** the solutions.